laurencelundblade/t_cose/README.md

 Confidence in the adaptor code is high and reasonably well tested because it is simple.

+### Mbed TLS -- Makefile.mbedtls

+This build configuration works for the Mbed TLS Library.

+This integration supports SHA-256, SHA-384 and SHA-512 with ECDSA to support the COSE algorithms ES256, ES384 and ES512.
+It is a full implementation but needs on-target testing.

+To use this, edit the makefile for the location of CBOR and your Mbed TLS cryptographic library and do:

+    make -f Makefile.mbedtls

+The specific things that Makefile.mbedtls does is:
+    * Links the crypto_adapters/t_cose_mbedtls_crypto.o into libt_cose.a
+    * Links test/test/t_cose_make_mbedtls_test_key.o into the test binary
+    * `#define T_COSE_USE_MBEDTLS_CRYPTO`

+Note that the internally supplied b_con_hash is not used in this case by virtue of the Makefile not linking to it.

+Following are some notes on things discovered doing this integration.

+The Mbed TLS API is implemented by [Mbed TLS](https://github.com/ARMmbed/mbedtls).

+The project [Mbed Crypto](https://github.com/ARMmbed/mbed-crypto) used to have similar interface compared to Mbed TLS, but it is not the case anymore, as Mbed Crypto is not updating anymore, and the interface of Mbed TLS has evolved.
+As a result t_cose cannot be used with Mbed Crypto.

+This implementation supports the Mbed TLS library, and is tested with the version v3.1.0.

 ### General Crypto Library Strategy